4. Monitoring and Review of Teaching and Learning Quality

 4.8 Programme Learning Outcome Achievement Scheme

-4.8.1 With advice from TALIC, the TLQC formulated a PLO Achievement Scheme for the evaluation of students’ achievement of PLOs of the programme on which they are enrolled.
+4.8.1 With advice from TALIC, TLQC formulated a PLO Achievement Scheme for the evaluation of students’ achievement of PLOs of the programme on which they are enrolled.
 It comprises the development of a PLOAP for every Ug and TPg programme and the CC curriculum, except externally accredited programmes and the completion of a PLOAR at least every three years (Appendix 4.10).

 4.8.2 The purpose of a PLOAP is to ensure that every academic programme can demonstrate the use of direct evidence of student learning for gauging students’ achievement of the PLOs of the programme.
-The PLOAP should be created shortly after the programme is implemented.
-The purpose of a PLOAR is to report on students’ achievement of the PLOs, and run on a 3-year cycle so that two PLOAR reports will be available for each curriculum review.
+A PLOAP should be created shortly after the programme is implemented.
+The purpose of a PLOAR is to report on students’ achievement of the PLOs, and run on a three-year cycle so that two PLOAR reports will be available for each curriculum review.
 All PLOAPs and PLOARs should be considered and endorsed by the relevant FTLQC/Common Core Curriculum Committee.

 4.8.3 TALIC provides advice and support to Faculties and the CC Office to help them understand the PLO Achievement Scheme, and the completion of PLOAP and PLOAR.